Model-free portfolio allocation in continuous-time: Introduction

 As an application of our continuous-time, path-dependent framework, we extend two discrete-time machine learning algorithms to continuous-time meta-learning algorithms.
 These algorithms take multiple strategies as input (which may themselves be generated by other algorithms) and track the wealth generated by the best individual strategy and the best convex combination of strategies, respectively.
 Specifically, we show that their tracking errors in log wealth are bounded by $O(1)$ and $O(\ln t)$, respectively.

 The first algorithm operates on any generic domain and is based on an aggregating algorithm of Vovk \cite{VV} (also known as Exponential weights or the Laissez-faire algorithm in the investment context \cite[\S 1.2]{YK}), which belongs to the class of online learning with expert advice algorithms.
-Using this algorithm, we construct an explicit \emph{path-dependent} allocation strategy that does not necessarily evolve continuously or exhibit variation of any order.
-The second algorithm operates on paths with finite quadratic variations and is based on Cover's original algorithm \cite{TC}, which only applies to constant rebalanced portfolios.
+Using this algorithm, we construct in Example \ref{eg:insured} an explicit \emph{path-dependent} allocation strategy that does not necessarily evolve continuously or exhibit variation of any order.
+The second algorithm operates on paths with finite quadratic variations with bounded relative jumps and is based on Cover's original algorithm \cite{TC}, which only applies to constant rebalanced portfolios.
 We extend this algorithm to the convex hull generated by multiple strategies and prove Cover's main theorem \cite[Thm.
 6.1]{TC} in this context.

-Since the seminal publication of Cover's \emph{universal portfolios} as the lead article in the inaugural issue of \emph{Mathematical Finance}, Cover's portfolio has been studied and generalized in various directions in continuous-time (see, for instance, \cite{FJ}, \cite{HI}, \cite{CSW}, and \cite{All}).
+Since the seminal publication of Cover's \emph{universal portfolios} as the lead article in the inaugural issue of \emph{Mathematical Finance}, Cover's portfolio has been studied and generalised in various directions in continuous-time (see, for instance, \cite{FJ}, \cite{HI}, \cite{CSW}, and \cite{All}).
 Despite these efforts, Cover's main theorem regarding his celebrated error bound \cite[Thm.
-6.1]{TC}, which was formulated in a model-free framework, remains unproven in the continuous-time setting.
+6.1]{TC}, which was formulated in a non-probabilistic framework, remains unproven in the continuous-time setting without probability.
 We hope this article addresses this gap.